kevjallen/static-site-with-github-workflows/README.md

 # Static website demo

-This repository demonstrates CI/CD for a static website
+This repository demonstrates CI/CD for a static website.

 ## Notable dependencies